filswan/fs3/README.md

 ```

 #### Connect to the PostgreSQL database server via psql
-In PostgreSQL, a user account is referred to as a role.When you installed PostgreSQL, the installation process created a user account called `postgres` associated with the default `postgres` role.
+In PostgreSQL, a user account is referred as a role.
+When you installed PostgreSQL, the installation process created a user account called `postgres` associated with the default `postgres` role.
 To connect to PostgreSQL using the `postgres` role, you switch over to the `postgres` account on your server by typing:
 ```sh
 sudo -i -u postgres
 ```
 It’ll prompt for the password of the current user.
-You need to provide the password and hit the `Enter` keyboard.
+You need to provide the password and hit the `Enter/Return` keyboard.
 Then, you can access the PostgreSQL using the psql by typing the following command:
 ```sh
 psql